DanCouper/bind-operator-test/README.md

 `import List from 'list'`.

 Starting with the initial list, chain on *n* transfomer functions using `::`.
-The tranformer functions are all implemented as methods under the `List` constant. `this` in the functions always refers to a list, and currently [nathch] necessitates the functions being explicitly bound.
+The tranformer functions are all implemented as methods under the `List` constant. `this` in the functions always refers to a list, and currently [natch] necessitates the functions being explicitly bound.

 Each transformer function returns either a new list*, a value, or a boolean.